Serena survives Riske business to reach Wimbledon semis

 LONDON (Reuters) - Serena Williams clubbed her way into the Wimbledon semi-finals, draining the last drop of fight from fellow American Alison Riske before sealing a 6-4 4-6 6-3 win in a rip-roaring Centre Court contest on Tuesday.

-For two sets, Riske absorbed every last punishing blow from the seven times champion, while her own lightweight jab inflicted some early pain and then levelled the see-saw encounter at 1-1.
+For two sets, Riske absorbed every last punishing blow from the seven times champion, while her own lightweight jab inflicted some early pain and then leveled the see-saw encounter at 1-1.

 Williams’ blows, however, became too frequent and too heavy in the final games, with the weaponized serve pushing the world number 55 Riske back on her heels, while her return worked like an old slugger’s right-hook.